These 10 things will help you sleep better

 According to the National Sleep Foundation, without sufficient sleep your body makes fewer cytokines, or immunity-regulating proteins.
 Cytokines are both produced and released during sleep, which helps explain why shut-eye is so important.

 The Foundation recommends getting seven to eight hours of sleep a night to keep your immune system fighting fit.
-Discover four more health benefits of getting enough sleep.
+Here's how to help ensure you get a solid night's sleep:

 1. Stick to a routine